yiisoft/yii2-twig/docs/guide/installation.md

 ]
 ```

-After it's done you can create templates in files that have the `.twig` extension (or use another file extension but
+After it's done you can create templates in files that have the `.twig` extension.
+If you want to use another file extension,
-configure the component accordingly).
+you need to configure the component accordingly.
+Below is an example for `.html`:

-For file extension `.html`, you could just replace `twig` with `html` like this:

 ```php